- It's a film: Last Exile: Ginyoku no Fam, aka. Last Exile: Fam, The Silver Wing

 6. OUCH OUCH.
 We barely see her for two seconds, but in that time she says "it's been two years" in an American accent while flying overhead in a helicopter.
 My spine shivered, but it's perfectly possible that I'll end up liking the character despite that accent.
 (The accent's completely convincing, by the way.
 That's not the problem.
 It's just that American English almost always sounds jarring to me in anime.
 That's just my subjective issue, though.)

 Apart from Ouch Girl, though, everything looks good.
 The panty shot avoidance is pleasing.
 It's a laugh.
-The episode ends with what will presumably be the opening credits from ep.2 onwards, which really impressed me with the girls' bad dancing.
+The episode ends with what will presumably be the opening credits from ep.2 onwards, which impressed me with the girls' bad dancing.
 They don't sway in time.
 They look amateurish, although also full of fun, charm and enthusiasm.
 That's a real animation showcase, believe it or not, since there's enormous subtlety and detail in everyone's mismatched body language.
-It's always far easier to draw everyone moving in robotic harmony.
+It's far easier to animation people who move in robotic harmony.
 I'll definitely be continuing (both with this and with the second season in 2017).